IITGN-CS327-2024/our-own-compiler-com-piler-t6/README.md

 Refer to the [Parser Files](https://github.com/IITGN-CS327-2024/our-own-compiler-com-piler-t6/tree/main/Assignment_4) to checkout our codes & textcases for the parser.

+## Assignment 5

+Execute the [main.py File](https://github.com/IITGN-CS327-2024/our-own-compiler-com-piler-t6/blob/main/Assignment_5/main.py) to see the outputs.

 ## Group Members

 - Reuben Devanesan, 19110059